numEricL/table.vim/README.md

 ## Fixed-Width Columns

-Bound column widths using alignment tags.
-Tags use the format `<[alignment][width]>` where alignment is `l` (left), `c` (center), or `r` (right), and width is a positive integer. `multiline` and `wrap_lines` options must be enabled for wrapping to work.
+Set column widths using alignment tags.
+Tags use the format `<[alignment][width]>` where alignment is `l` (left), `c` (center), or `r` (right), and width is a positive integer.
+When `multiline` and `wrap_lines` options are enabled, content exceeding the specified width automatically wraps to multiple lines within the cell.

 ```vim
 | Description        |   Column 1 width    |